Epistemic Selection of Costly Alternatives: The Case of Participatory Budgeting: Monotonic Argmax Rules

 We start our investigation by introducing a noise model, denoted by $\noiseMmaxNashAppCost$, for which for all $I$, $A$ and $\truth$, we have:

 where, $\noiseMmaxNashAppCostNORM{\truth}$ is a suitable normalisation factor ensuring that $\noiseMmaxNashAppCost$ is a well-defined probability distribution.

 Under this noise model, the probability of generating a given ballot~$A$ increases with the cost of the ground-truth projects in~$A$.
 The intuition here is that voters may reflect more carefully on expensive projects and thus are more likely to make correct choices for them.
 Moreover, the probability of generating~$A$ increases linearly in the ``quality'' of~$A$.
-How realistic this is, is open to debate.
+How realistic this is, of course, is open to debate.
 On the one hand, this avoids having to assume extremely high probabilities for correctly identifying particularly expensive projects (in the case where the relationship would not be linear).
 On the other hand, the probability of generating a ballot that is completely wrong (a ballot not including even a single ground-truth project) is zero.

 Under $\noiseMmaxNashAppCost$, maximising the likelihood would be similar to maximising the cost-approval Nash social welfare of a budget allocation.
-However, for this intuitive connection to hold, it should be that the normalisation factor $\noiseMmaxNashAppCostNORM{\truth}$ is independent of $\truth$.
-Let us look at it in more detail.
+However, for this intuitive connection to hold, it should be the case that the normalisation factor $\noiseMmaxNashAppCostNORM{\truth}$ is independent of $\truth$.
+So let us look at it in more detail.

 \begin{lemma} For the noise model $\noiseMmaxNashAppCost$ to be a well-defined probability distribution, it must be the case that:

 \end{lemma}

 \begin{proof} Consider an instance $I = \tuple{\projSet, c, b}$, an approval ballot $A \subseteq \projSet$, and a ground truth $\truth \in \allocSet(I)$.
 For $\noiseMmaxNashAppCost$ to be a probability distribution, it should be the case that: